ADG248/CS2cfg/README.md

 ```

 ### Additional Notes
-- To find the value for a command that the game is already using, enter the command into the CS2 console without a value, and it will show you the value the game is using.
 - Enter "exec autoexec" in the console, or just "autoexec" because of the alias, to apply changes made to the Config File in-game.
 You can also bind a key "bind *key* exec autoexec".<br/>
 - Settings changed in-game will reset back to the Config File's value each time the file is loaded.<br/>
 - This Config also includes "Practice Mode" On/Off Keybinds, Spawn CT/T Bot Keybinds, Delete Grenade Keybind (Delete Smokes, etc.), Set practice lineups for Instant Window smokes on Mirage, and more.<br/>